tacoinfra/harbinger-cli/README.md

 `harbinger-cli` is the source for a command line utility called `harbinger`.
 The CLI is a node binary package written in typescript that contains functionality for working with the [Harbinger Oracle](https://github.com/tacoinfra/harbinger).
 To get started with Harbinger, visit the [main documentation](https://github.com/tacoinfra/harbinger).

 This library provides functionality for interacting with the Harbinger oracle system.
-Users who want to post prices might also be interested in [Harbinger Poster]() which is a hosted component providing similar functionality for posting data to Harbinger.
-Entities who wish to sign prices for Harbinger may want to look at [Harbinger Signer]().
-Developers of new Harbinger components may be interested in [harbinger-lib]().
+Users who want to post prices might also be interested in [Harbinger Poster](https://github.com/tacoinfra/harbinger-poster) which is a hosted component providing similar functionality for posting data to Harbinger.
+Entities who wish to sign prices for Harbinger may want to look at [Harbinger Signer](https://github.com/tacoinfra/harbinger-signer).
+Developers of new Harbinger components may be interested in [harbinger-lib](https://github.com/tacoinfra/harbinger-lib).

-This library provides base functionality for the [Harbinger CLI](), [Harbinger Poster]() and [Harbinger Singer]().
-Thsi library is also useful for developers who want to interact with Harbinger functionality.
-Posters, signers, and users of Harbinger likely want to use one of the preceding higher level components.

 ## Install the CLI